-Each season has its pros and cons, so here we'll break down what each season has to offer for a group or individual looking to visit the Hoover Dam.
+Each season has its pros and cons, so here we'll break down what you can expect from each one as a group or individual looking to visit the Hoover Dam.

 Summer is one of the busiest seasons for attractions worldwide (landmarks, theme parks, etc.), and it is no different for the Hoover Dam.
-Visiting the Hoover Dam in the summer is not recommended because of the crowds and the weather.
+Visiting the Hoover Dam in the summer is less than ideal because of the crowds and the weather.
 If you can avoid summer and visit during a different season, that would be best.

-Winter is one of the best, if not the best, seasons to visit the Hoover Dam.
+Winter is one of the best, if not the best season to visit the Hoover Dam.
 The crowds are very minimal during this time, so you can fully enjoy the marvel that is the Hoover Dam without dealing with giant crowds.

 Best Month To Visit the Hoover Dam

 January is considered one of the best months to visit the Hoover Dam.
 Attendance is lower during this time, and the weather is quite favorable.
-Winter is not as cold in Nevada as in states like New York or Michigan, so you will be able to enjoy the weather and the small crowds.
+Winter is not as cold in Nevada as in states further north, so you'll be able to enjoy the weather and the small crowds.

 Along with January, February is considered the best time to visit the Hoover Dam.
 Similarly, February is a great month to visit because the weather is fair and crowds are far smaller.
 That means no waiting in line or dealing with a large group getting in the way of your perfect photographs.